Featured

 Study / report

-Hate monitor, March 2026
+Hate monitor, April 2026

 It is important to know what is a hate crime.
 When a hate crime is committed, one or more perpetrators target the victim, which can be one or more people or property, because of a protected aspect of the victim's identity, such as religion or ethnicity, race, sexual orientation or disability.
 Similarly, a hate incident is an act of hostility motivated by prejudice or bias that does not necessarily reach the threshold of a criminal offence, or the criminal nature of which is yet to be determined.
 A hate crime is any crime where the perpetrator is driven by prejudice or bias.